microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 -------------------

 Here are examples of Modules.
-This is only a partial list of generic Modules as the number of Modules keeps increasing.
-More Modules exist that perform more complex tasks that are driver/platform specific.
+This is only a partial list of generic Modules; the number of Modules keeps increasing.
+More Modules exist that perform more complex, driver/platform-specific tasks.
 For the complete list and an explanation of what each Module does, see the document, *DMF Modules Overview*.